 Do not obstruct the flow of combustion and ventilating air.
 Adequate air must be provided for safe operation.
-Failure to keep the exhaust vent and intake pipe clear of ice, snow, or other debris could result in property damage, serious personal injury, or death.
+Failure to keep the vent and combustion air intake clear of ice, snow, or other debris could result in property damage, serious personal injury, or death.